please ask me to

 in the eye of

-it’s always the way when the days get less
+a hurricaneit’s always the way when the days get less

 generous with their light and walking the